rgolubtsov/rgolubtsov.github.io/src/data/docs/openbsd/upgrade-63-to-65.md

 boot> bsd.rd
 ```

 **(j)** After the kernel is booted, hit `s` (that means `(S)hell`) to enter the shell to configure network if not already autoconfigured.
-In the shell make necessary network configuration, then hit `<Ctrl-D>` to return to the installation/upgrading program.
-(This step is very important if, for example, the OpenBSD box is installed and running as a virtual machine, like [this one](https://github.com/rgolubtsov/dotfiles/blob/master/openbsd/README.md "OpenBSD VM-boxes using QEMU")):
+In the shell make necessary network configurations, then hit `<Ctrl-D>` to return to the installation/upgrading program.
+(This step is very important if, for example, OpenBSD is installed and running inside a virtual machine, like [this one](https://github.com/rgolubtsov/dotfiles/blob/master/openbsd/README.md "OpenBSD VM-boxes using QEMU")):

 ```
 # ifconfig vio0 10.0.2.101/24